olsgaard/Japanese_nlp_scripts/corpora_software_lit-review.md

     * POS tagging twitter

     * build a twitter corpus of 1000 posts, 1831 sentences all manually segmented and annotated with POS.

-## Problem with dictionaries - compiling from source

-It is unclear how *any* of these dictionaries are compiled.
-They are all compiled for MeCab, and they seemingly contain a lot of statistical information (particularly matrix.def, but all .csv files contain 3 large numbers per entry) and without a way to recompile dictionaries from source, there seems to be little chance at improving on MeCab.

-It does however appear that unidic is the most open of the 3.

-One can ask for source dictionary by email to [kindai-corpus@ninjal.ac.jp](mailto:kindai-corpus@ninjal.ac.jp)